 The children label the geographical features using the words supplied.
 Elicit answers.
 Answers 1 desert 2 volcano 3 mountain 4 lake 5 island 6 waterfall 7 ocean 2 Circle true or false.
 Then correct the false sentences.
 The children circle true or false for each sentence.
 Elicit answers, including the correct versions of the false statements.
 Answers 1 false-The Pacific is an ocean, 2 false-Mount Everest is a mountain.
 3 true 4 true 5 false-Vesuvius is a volcano.
-3 Choose and categorize the words in your notebook.
+3 Choose and categorize the words in vour notebook.
 Elicit an example for each category listed.
 Ask Which categories would you choose?
 Elicit ideas, prompting children to give a reason for their choice.
 The children choose a pair of categories and list the words in their notebook, then compare with a friend.
 Answers Children's own answers.

-Lesson 1 Cooler: Play "Sentence Builders"
+Cooler: Play "Sentence Builders"

 Play the game with the opening sentences in the Student Book Activity 1 audioscript, e.g. The Pacific is a very deep ocean.
 The Sahara is a very hot desert. (see Games Bank p.
-19) Competency Focus
+222) Competency Focus

 Think!
 Critical Thinking The children use critical thinking skills to identify geographical features by using visual clues and processing the written and spoken forms.
-Digital Resources Digital Activity Book • Use the AB page to give feedback on activities, using the answer key or the interactive digital activities.
+Presentation Kit • Use Vocabulary Tool 6A to pre-teach key vocabulary as an alternative to the critical thinking approach.
+Use Slideshow to introduce the words and Distort to test. - To review the key vocabulary, use Mask to cover the pictures.
+Slowly uncover the pictures to elicit the geographical features. - Use the AB page to give feedback on activities, using the built-in interactive activity or Answer Key, as appropriate. - TIP Use the arrow in the Audio pop-up window to see the Audioscript for SB Activity 1.
 Grammar Lesson objective: compare geographical features using the comparative form of short adjectives Key grammar: Kilimanjaro is colder than (Table Mountain).
 Kilimanjaro is bigger than (Table Mountain).
 Table Mountain is sunnier than (Kilimanjaro).
-Secondary language: snowy, sunny Materials: Tracks 6.1 and 6.2; large pieces of paper with True and False (Cooler); Grammar Worksheet 6A [TRC printout] (optional)
+Secondary language: snowy, sunny Materials: Class CD; large pieces of paper with True and False (Cooler); Grammar Worksheet 6A [TRC printout] (optional)